pensjonatus/flash-fiction/blog/the-kenosha-kid.md

 ---
-title: 'The Kenosha Kid'
+title: The Kenosha Kid
 date: '2016-01-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was my third day at the record store.
 The colors seemed faded as the sun